ofirgall/learn-nvim/chapters/15-misc-and-summary.md

 # Summary
 Thanks for reading!
 I hope this guide helped you learn Neovim. \
+This guide doesn't cover everything, make sure you keep learn about your text editor and keep improve your skill.

 If you found mistakes make sure to leave feedback at the [issues section](https://github.com/ofirgall/learn-nvim/issues) \
 If you liked the guide consider to leave a `star`.